-Individuals interested in applying to the Postdoctoral Fellowship program must first contact a mentor to discuss common areas of research interest and potential projects.
-The fellowship application is developed by the applicant in consultation with the mentor.
-The current call for applicants is now closed.
+Individuals interested in applying to the Postdoctoral Fellowship program must send a CV to a potential mentor to begin the application process.
 A new call for 2019 Fellowships will be announced in December 2018.

-2. Qualifications of Candidate: Reflects the candidate's research experience, letters of reference and publications.
+- Qualifications of Candidate: Reflect's the candidate's research experience and publications (CV), and letters of reference.

-Finalists may be invited for an interview on Skype.
+The highest-ranked applicants will be invited for an interview on SKYPE.

 Period of Support

-Fellowship awards at SKERI are limited to a maximum of two years duration except upon specific appeal to, and subsequent recommendation by, the Fellowship Committee with agreement from the SKERI Council.
+Fellowship awards at SKERI are limited to a maximum of two years duration except upon specific appeal to, and subsequent recommendation by, the Fellowship Committee with agreement from the Execuitve Director.

 The initial award is usually for 12 months.
 Subsequent periods of approved fellowship training and education are contingent on scientific progress, and efforts to apply for external funding, and availability of funds.
 Fellowships of shorter periods are considered on an equal footing with those for the full two years.

 Requests for additional time or a break in time must be strongly justified.
 Such events include sudden loss of the Mentor’s services, accident, illness, or other personal situations which prevent the fellow from pursuing research training and education in an effective manner for a significant period of time.

 All awards are made with the proviso that the second year of continued support is contingent upon appropriate progress and efforts to apply for external funds.
 In order to foster maximum efficacy of the fellowship program, each fellow is required to apply for external funding during the first year of their fellowship.
 Assistance in applying for external support is available from the SKERI Research Administration Office.
 (Click here for information on International Fellowship Opportunities.)